 Maggie uses Logic Pro Studio to compose her songs.

-NB: The quality of ‘some’ of the following recordings is due to the method of tranferring from vinyl or in some instances cassette.
+NB: The quality of ‘some’ of the following recordings is due to the method of transferring from vinyl or in some instances cassette.

-“Written after Jason spoke to me about a trip to visit his friends who lived in Dreamtime Avenue, in Maryborough Queensand.”
+- “Written after Jason spoke to me about a trip to visit his friends who lived in Dreamtime Avenue, in Maryborough Queensland.”

 “Dreamtime Avenue” (Scott & Britton) (Sung by Jason Lee Scott)